Skip to content header Skip to main content Skip to content footer

 If we are to reconnect children with nature, we can’t act alone.

-It is children’s teachers and families who are best able to facilitate a long-term connection with the natural world.
+It is children’s teachers, families and communities who are best able to facilitate a long-term connection with the natural world.
 Generation Wild supports teachers and family members as they promote a life-long love of nature.

 Schools as local community hubs

-Generation Wild will reach out to children and families in disadvantaged communities through their local schools.
+Generation Wild reaches out to children and families in disadvantaged communities through their local schools.
 Eligibility is based on the percentage of pupils eligible for free school meals.
-This will ensure that we reach those most in need.
+This ensures that we reach those most in need.

 What’s on offer?